 What is SMS marketing?

-SMS (short message service) marketing is a way for businesses to communicate with their customers who have opted-in, primarily through text messages.
+SMS marketing is a way for businesses to communicate with their customers who have opted-in, primarily through text messages.
 These types of marketing messages can include promotions, order and shipping notifications, new product alerts, brand updates, news, and more.

 Because of the nature and capabilities of texting, brands can also utilize MMS — multimedia messages that include images, videos, GIFs, and other animated and visual content.